-From Modesto, California, Apothic Dark is a limited release red wine blend from Apothic Wines.
-For this review of the 2012 Apothic Dark, tasting assistance was received from a couple close friends who have helped before and have great palates for wines.
+From Modesto, California, Apothic Dark is a red wine blend from Apothic Wines.
+For this review of Apothic Dark, tasting assistance was received from a couple close friends who have helped before and have great palates for wines.

 According to the Apothic website, the winemaker “Boyd Morrison crafts bold, captivating Apothic blends by using only the most distinctive California grapes.
 From vintage to vintage, Boyd lets the character and flavor of the individual varietals guide the shape of each blend.”